• Home

 • Grounds for Kindness

-At Willamette Valley Behavioral Health (WVBH), we believe that everyone deserves dignity, compassion, and access to mental health care no matter where they live.
-Our outreach teams work throughout Lane County to connect with individuals experiencing homelessness, providing essential behavioral health services, support, and hope.
+At Willamette Valley Behavioral Health (WVBH), we believe everyone deserves dignity, compassion, and access to behavioral health care—regardless of their housing situation or where they live.
+Through our outreach services across Lane County, we provide support, connection, and hope to individuals experiencing homelessness.

 Meeting People Where They Are

-Our outreach program is built on trust, respect, and genuine connection.
-We know that traditional systems can be difficult to access for those living without stable housing.
-That’s why our dedicated team goes directly into the community visiting encampments, shelters, meal sites, and public spaces to offer compassionate care and consistent support.
+Our outreach program is rooted in trust, respect, and genuine human connection.
+We understand that traditional systems of care can feel inaccessible or overwhelming for those living without stable housing.
+That’s why our team goes directly into the community—visiting encampments, shelters, meal sites, and public spaces to provide compassionate, trauma-informed care.

-• Building relationships through consistent presence and active listening.
+• Building relationships through consistent presence, active listening, and trust.

 • Providing behavioral health support, including crisis intervention, mental health assessments, and care coordination.

-• Connecting individuals to resources such as shelter, medical care, food assistance, and long-term treatment options.
+• Connecting individuals to resources such as shelter, medical care, food assistance, substance use treatment, and long-term support services.

-• Reducing barriers to care by bringing services directly to the people who need them most.
+• Reducing barriers to care by bringing services directly to those who need them most.

 Collaboration Across the Community